zkamvar/user2021/prose.md

 our values that accepts all contributions and puts people first.

-In reimagining an update to our lesson template, we found that the R publishing ecosystem with pandoc is flexible enough to give us all the tools we need to reduce barriers for publishing lessons and furthers our mission.
+In reimagining an update to our lesson template, we found that the R publishing ecosystem with pandoc is flexible enough to give us all the tools we need **to reduce barriers for publishing lessons and furthers our mission**.

-In this talk, I will introduce you to our current infrastructure, it's challenges, our solution, and how we used past and present experiences from our community to iteratively refine our design.
+In this talk, I will introduce you to our current infrastructure, it's challenges, our solutions, and how we used past and present experiences from our community to iteratively refine our design.

 And before I move on, I want to remind everyone of three things: